Yuffster/mcx4/README.md

 ### nop

-No operation; useful for synchronizing between two processors.
+No operation, but takes a full cycle.
+Useful for synchronizing between two processors.

 #### Examples

-No operation.

 ```
-  nop
+  nop         ; This line doesn't do anything.
 ```

 ### mov [Register/Input] [Register]